faultyagatha/design-patterns-cpp/README.md

 - describes how to encapsulate and save the internal state of an object so that the object can be restored to that state later

-## Creational Patterns

-- abstract the instantiation process
-- help to make a system independent of how its objects are created, composed, and represented
-- `class creational patterns` use inheritance to vary the class that is instantiated
-- `object creational patterns` delegate instantiation to another object
-- become inportant as system evolves to depend more on object composition than class inheritance
-- they shif the emphasis away from hard-coding a fixed set of behaviours towards defining a smaller set of fundamental behaviours that can be composed into any number of more complex ones.
-- 2 recurring themes:
-    - 1) creational patterns all encapsulate knowledge about which concrete classes the system uses
-    - 2) hide how instances of these classes are created and put together (`all the system knows about the objects is their interfaces`) -->
-- give a lot of flexibility for the instantiation process